Trndi - CGM Data on Desktop & Raspberry Pi

 Setup Trndi

-Open Trndi and click the SETUP text, or right-click and choose settings (long-press for touch screen):
+Open Trndi and open the settings (if they aren’t alredy showing), by right-clicking and choosing settings (long-press for touch screens).

 3. Enter your Clarity/app password

-4. Choose mmol/L in the bottom, if you live in a country (such as Sweden) where it’s used
+1. Choose mmol/L in the bottom, if you live in a country (such as Sweden) where it’s used, or mg/dL in countries such as the USA where that is used

-Now close the window, then close Trndi and start it again.
+Now close the window, then close Trndi (if it doesn’t close itself) and start it again.

 Setting limits

-Personal limits and goals, such as “values over 10.5 are high”, is not provided by the Dexcom servers.
+Personal limits and goals, such as “values over 10.5 are high”, are not provided by the Dexcom servers.

 Setting personal levels